 - Photograph (check with embassy for specific dimensions)

 If your spouse and children are remaining behind in your country, be prepared to address how they will support themselves in your absence.
-This can be an especially tricky area if you are the primary source of income for your family.
-If the consular officer gains the impression that your family will need you to remit money from the United States in order to support them, your student visa application will almost certainly be denied.
+This can be an especially tricky area if you are currently the primary source of income for your family.
+If the consular officer gains the impression that your family will need you to send money from the United States in order to support them, your student visa application will almost certainly be denied.